 Current limitations and perspectives

-The presented approach works only for macromolecules within the MW/Dmax ranges covered by the training sets.
-The predicted values might be negative if the NN failed to make a reasonable prediction e.g. if the input data are too different from the training set.
-One could expand the applicability of the trained NNs by scaling the input data angular range and adjust the predicted parameters accordingly.
+The present approach works only for macromolecules within the MW and Dmax ranges covered by the training sets.
+The predicted values might be negative if the NN fails to make a reasonable prediction e.g. if the input data are too different from the training set.
+One could further expand the applicability of the trained NNs by scaling the input data angular range and adjust the predicted parameters accordingly.